GIScience/ors-netascore-workshop-agile-24/tutorial/qgis.md

 Before you can use the ORS Tools plugin properly, you need to do some configuration to allow it to communicate with an openrouteservice instance.
-In our case, we have setup a special public instance that can be accessed with the API key which can be downloaded from the resources section of this tutorial.
+In our case, we have setup a special public instance that can be accessed with the API key which can be downloaded from the shared web drive listed in the [resources](./resources.md) section of this tutorial.

 To configure a "provider", navigate to the Web -> ORS Tools -> Provider Settings menu.